- 1 What is allergy to milk protein?

 To distinguish an allergy from an intolerance, one of the most effective ways, especially if it is known that it has produced the discomfort, is to appreciate the time elapsed between the intake and its anomalous reaction.
 If this time exceeds the hour or hour and a half, it is not an allergy.

-Who can affect milk allergy?
+Who can affect milk protein allergy?

-Milk allergy usually develops in youth.
+Milk protein allergy usually develops in youth.
 As affected people grow, it usually disappears.
 Between 2 and 5% of children around the world usually present this type of allergy.
 When you reach 6 years, almost 80% of those affected will have stopped being allergic.

-- It is very rare that milk allergy develops in a person when he or she is already an adult.
+- It is very rare that milk protein allergy develops in a person when he or she is already an adult.

-Although most cases of milk allergy resolve over time, some people retain this problem throughout their lives.
+Although most cases of milk protein allergy resolve over time, some people retain this problem throughout their lives.

-Causes of milk allergy
+Causes of milk protein allergy

-Milk allergy is a food allergy that occurs because the affected person does not tolerate milk proteins.
+Milk protein allergy is a food allergy that occurs because the affected person does not tolerate milk proteins.
 As in other types of allergies, the body reacts negatively when it comes into contact with milk proteins.

 The proteins that produce allergy most frequently are casein, alpha-lactalbumin and beta-lactoglobulin.
 Among them, casein is the main protein.